Persistence can grind an iron beam into a needle. ~Chinese proverb

-And while it’s been adopted as shorthand for women’s struggles to be heard and taken seriously (and refusal to back down), I also value it as a more general statement: persistence (and guts) pays off.
+And while it’s been adopted as shorthand for women’s struggles to be heard and taken seriously (and for our refusal to back down), I also value it as a more general statement: persistence (and having guts) pays off.

 In our microwave-speed society where all the world’s information rests in the palm of your hand and you’re annoyed if something takes longer than one day to ship to you, persistence is a superpower.

 When an attention span lasts 15 seconds and a tweet can be too long to read, staying at something for weeks, months, years on end is the exception, not the norm.